la-tamas/smart-search/README.md

 There is miconception of the algorithm, given that input contains `with sugar` it also finds the sugar-free options, which is not the output we want.
 It should consider these modifier keywords such as with, without etc.

+The algorithm returns only strict matches.
+For the simple input `London` it returns only the city.
+Ideally this should return all the possible combinations.
+Also when the keywords given contain special characters like `-` `&` etc, it only returns matches if the input exactly matches the entries in the database.
+These cases should be treated to obtain more precise results.